First is Not Really Better Than Last: Evaluating Layer Choice and Aggregation Strategies in Language Model Data Influence Estimation: Analysis and Experimental Results

 We now investigate whether we can utilize an external metric as proxy to evaluate influence function methods, thereby foregoing expensive retraining/fine-tuning based evaluation.
 To this end, we propose two metrics.
 The \textit{Noise Detection Rate} (NDR), quantifies the proportion of mislabeled samples ranked among the top-$k$\% least influential, i.e., \textit{the fraction of noise filtered prior to final fine-tuning.} In contrast, the Area Under the Curve (AUC) metric captures the overall skew of noise across the influence ranking, indicating whether mislabeled samples concentrate at the top of the list or are more uniformly spread.
 We validate the hypothesis that NDR and AUC can serve as reliable proxy metrics for influence estimation by measuring the metric correlations to the actual ground-truth performance observed after fine-tuning on filtered datasets.
 Table~\ref{tab:spearman} reports the correlation of NDR and AUC with the actual ground-truth downstream performance.
 Overall, we observe moderate-to-strong statistically significant positive correlations.
 NDR at 30\% generally exhibits higher values than AUC.
 However, values in the 0.5–0.7 range indicate that these metrics are not consistently reliable across all configurations. \texttt{Vote} aggregation has stronger correlations of 0.8–0.9, suggesting that combining influence scores appropriately can enhance \textit{proxy predictiveness}.

 Figure~\ref{fig:ndr-with-layer} further illustrates the proportion of noise filtered by each layer of Mistral 7B.
 Across models and influence functions, the Value B LoRA modules consistently capture the largest fraction of noisy samples, with peak filtering observed in the middle attention layers for larger models and later layers for smaller models (see Appendix~\ref{sec:a-ndr-across-layers} for additional results).

-\looseness-1\textbf{Remarks on RQ4 Findings.} The cancellation effect shows little correlation with downstream performance and fails to reliably indicate influential layers or weights.
+Additional \emph{sample-influence ranking} variation analysis in Appendix~\ref{sec:a-rank-var} indicates that average noise influence attains its minimum at layers with the highest noise-detection efficiency. \looseness-1\textbf{Remarks on RQ4 Findings.} The cancellation effect shows little correlation with downstream performance and fails to reliably indicate influential layers or weights.
 In contrast, NDR serves to be a useful proxy, particularly under \texttt{Vote} aggregation, though correlations are generally moderate-to-high across layers, tasks, and models.
 The proposed AUC metric exhibits similar trends.
 Together, these results suggest that proxy metrics incorporating both the quantity and quality of filtered anomalies could offer more reliable indicators for influence function evaluation, highlighting a promising direction for future research.